LARP: Learner-Agnostic Robust Data Prefiltering: Price of learner-agnostic prefiltering

 \section{Price of learner-agnostic prefiltering}

-Previous results show that performing LARP on a non-trivial set of learners leads to a reduction of downstream performance compared to learner-specific instances.
-The average reduction over the learner set can be measured through the notion of price of learner-agnostic prefiltering as defined in \cref{sec:framework}.
-In this section we measure the price of learner-agnostic prefiltering for different real-world tasks, with various types of data contamination.
-We conduct ablation studies to investigate the dependence on contamination ratio, learner heterogeneity and dataset size.
-Finally, we present a theoretical argument for the benefits of learner-agnostic prefiltering for large datasets.
+Previous results highlight an inherent trade-off when performing LARP: protecting a broader set of learners via the single prefiltering leads to more pessimistic accuracy guarantees compared to learner-specific instances.
+This reduction can be measured through the notion of price of learner-agnostic prefiltering as defined in \cref{sec:framework}.
+In this section we measure the price of learner-agnostic prefiltering in different realistic empirical setups.
+We conduct parametric analysis to investigate the dependence on contamination rate, learner heterogeneity and dataset size.
+We also measure the price of LARP in a modification of our framework which considers learners with heterogeneous downstream risk functions.
+Finally, we study a game-theoretic model in which downstream learners can split the cost of prefiltering, providing an additional theoretical argument for the benefits of LARP on large datasets from the perspective of saving on total data curation costs.